AdguardTeam/LegalDocs/privacy_policy/en/privacy-notice-product-android.md

 * Screen orientation;
 * Screen resolution and density;
 * Application name and version;
-* Information related to the crash (error message and stack trace).
+* Information related to the crash (error message and stack trace);
+* The last lines of the log file.

 This data is then used by our developers to investigate the crash and fix the potential problem.